The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

 As a means to better understand the accretion events that these galaxies have undergone, we analysed the progenitors that contributed to the accreted material present at $z=0$ in each of them.
 The left panel of Fig. \ref{fig:CumsumMacc_prog} shows the cumulative accreted stellar mass of each galaxy as a function of the number of progenitors (i.e. accreted satellites), colour-coded by the galaxies' total stellar mass.
-The x-axis is limited to the 10 progenitors that contributed the most.
-We consider a progenitor to be significant if it is within the number of satellites that contributed to $90\%$ of the accreted material of the galaxy; i.e., the significant progenitors are those satellites that account for $90\%$ of the accreted stellar mass.
+The x-axis is limited to the ten progenitors that contributed the most.
+We consider those satellites that account for $90\%$ of the accreted stellar mass to be significant progenitors.
 The horizontal dashed line in Fig. \ref{fig:CumsumMacc_prog} marks this $90\%$ threshold.
-The galaxies in our sample have between 1 and 7 significant progenitors (but see Sec. \ref{subsec:acc_stelhalo} for further discussion).
+The galaxies in our sample have between one and seven significant progenitors (but see Sect. \ref{subsec:acc_stelhalo} for further discussion).
 We do not find any clear relation between the number of significant progenitors and the stellar mass of the main galaxies.
 This can be inferred from the colour bar, which shows that galaxies with stellar masses of about $10^{10} \, M_\odot$ can have as many significant progenitors as galaxies with stellar masses of about $10^{9} \, M_\odot$.
-For example, in the cases of Auriga 2 and Auriga 14, they both have 3 significant progenitors, but they have stellar masses of $M_* = 1.81 \times 10^{10} \, M_\odot$ and $M_* = 1.06 \times 10^{9} \, M_\odot$ respectively.
-On the right-hand panel of Fig. \ref{fig:CumsumMacc_prog} we show the progenitors' contribution to the accreted part of the stellar halo.
-The galaxies in our sample have between 1 and 6 significant progenitors in their stellar haloes.
+For example, in the cases of Auriga 2 and Auriga 14, they both have three significant progenitors, but they have stellar masses of $M_* = 1.81 \times 10^{10} \, M_\odot$ and $M_* = 1.06 \times 10^{9} \, M_\odot$ respectively.
+In the right-hand panel of Fig. \ref{fig:CumsumMacc_prog}, we show the progenitors' contribution to the accreted part of the stellar halo.
+The galaxies in our sample have between one and six significant progenitors in their stellar halos.
 Similar to when considering the whole galaxy, there is no clear correlation between the number of significant progenitors that contributed to the stellar halo and the stellar mass of the galaxies.
-For 12 galaxies in our sample ($70.6\%$), we find that all of the significant progenitors of the stellar halo are also significant progenitors when considering the total amount of accreted material in the whole galaxy.
-The remaining 5 galaxies ($29.4\%$) have at least 1 significant progenitor of the stellar halo that is also a significant progenitor when considering the whole galaxy.
+For 12 galaxies in our sample ($70.6\%$), we find that all of the significant progenitors of the stellar halo are also significant progenitors when considering the total amount of accreted material in the whole galaxy; the remaining 5 galaxies ($29.4\%$) have at least 1 significant progenitor of the stellar halo that is also a significant progenitor when considering the whole galaxy.